Training Subsidy Program

 Training Subsidy Emergency Measures

-1) Given the current change in dance training, with studios being closed and $$$ maybe being tight, for the time being TSP will cover the entire cost of drop-in classes, up to $7/class.
-If you have receipts for classes that are more than $7, the usual $7 reimbursement per class still applies.
-For example, if you have a receipt for $17, you will still receive $7 back in reimbursement.
-If you have another receipt for $5, you will receive the full $5 back.
-We hope this encourages teachers to charge for their online classes :)
+1) TSP’ll cover the entire cost of drop-in classes, up to $10/class.
+For example, if you have a receipt for $17, you’ll receive a reimbursement of $10.
+If you have another receipt for $5, you’ll receive the full $5 back.
+We hope this encourages teachers to charge for their online classes!

-3) Class cards and memberships are still reimbursed at 50% of the total cost.
+4) Class cards and memberships are still reimbursed at 50% of the total receipt.

 Please submit only one submission form per month.
 Include all of your receipts in this one form.